Jc2k/happier/README.md

  * `device`: restricts a search using the device registry.
 For example, a device has a serial number and that is a fairly stable identifier.
  * `class`: this can be combined with `device` to find a particular entity within a device.

+ ## Contributing

+ All contributions must be under the same licence and terms as contribution to a Home Assistant component.
+They must also meet similiar code quality checks.